Top 10 Things to Do in Japan in July

 3. Sumida River Fireworks Festival

 The biggest fireworks festival in the country, Tokyo’s traditional Sumida River Fireworks Festival features approx. 22,000 fireworks, and attracts nearly 1 million viewers.
-The festival is held on the last Saturday of July every year, and it’s scheduled on 27th July 2019.
+The festival is held on the last Saturday of July every year.

 Japanese beach season officially kicks off from early to mid July depending on locations, and lasts till the end of August.
 During the season, beaches are lined with beach huts offering food, drinks, rental facilities, toilets, shower and etc. Although Tokyo is not a beach destination, there are some great ones accessible from the city.